 One of the aspects of the vehicle technology used in automated vehicles is ACC, or adaptive cruise control.
 This system is able to adjust the vehicle’s speed automatically to ensure that it maintains a safe distance from the vehicles in front of it.
 This function relies on information obtained using sensors on the vehicle and allows the car to perform tasks such as brake when it senses that it is approaching any vehicles ahead.
 This information is then processed and the appropriate instructions are sent to actuators in the vehicle, which control the responsive actions of the car such as steering, acceleration and braking.
 Highly automated vehicles with fully automated speed control are able to respond to signals from traffic lights and other such non-vehicular activities.

-Autonomous vehicles may be able to provide certain advantages compared to human-driven vehicles.
+Autonomous vehicle technology may be able to provide certain advantages compared to human-driven vehicles.
 One such potential advantage is that they could provide increased safety on the road – vehicle crashes cause many deaths every year, and automated vehicles could potentially decrease the number of casualties as the software used in them is likely to make fewer errors in comparison to humans.
 A decrease in the number of accidents could also reduce traffic congestion, which is a further potential advantage posed by autonomous vehicles.
 Autonomous driving can also achieve this by the removal of human behaviours that cause blockages on the road, specifically stop-and-go traffic.

 Another possible advantage of automated driving is that people who are not able to drive – due to factors like age and disabilities – could be able to use automated cars as more convenient transport systems.